KatAnne/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 **:white_check_mark: Step-by-step directions**
 1. Launch the [Amplify Console console page][amplify-console-console]
 1. Under "Deploy", select **Get Started**
-1. Select the *Repository service provider* used today and select **Next**
+1. Select the *AWS CodeCommit* and select **Next**
-    1. If you used GitHub, you'll need to authorize AWS Amplify to your GitHub account
 1. From the dropdown select the *Repository* and *Branch* created today

     ![Amplify Repository configuration](../images/amplify-console-repository-setup.png)
-1. On the "Configure build settings" page leave all the defaults and select **Next**
+1. On the "Configure build settings" page, select *Read-only access with an existing service role* and from the dropdown select *AmplifyServiceRole*.
+Leave the rest of the defaults and select **Next**
 1. On the "Review" page select **Save and deploy**

     The process takes a couple of minutes for Amplify Console to create the neccesary resources and to deploy your code.